 - Neurosurgery — The neurosurgery program works collaboratively with sub-specialists in epilepsy, critical care, oncology, neurology, neonatology and others.
 The team uses the newest technology, including intraoperative MRI, mangetoencephalogram, 3-tessla (3T) MRI, and EEG monitoring.
-The addition of a real-time MRI-guided thermal imaging and laser technology, provides a less-invasive surgical option for brain tumors and epilepsy.
-Opening in December 2013, the new neurosurgery suite will offer state-of-art technology to support the growing practice.
+The addition of a real-time MRI-guided thermal imaging and laser technology (Visulase), provides a less-invasive surgical option for brain tumors and epilepsy.
+The new neurosurgery suite opened in December 2013 and offers state-of-art technology.

 - Epilepsy — Children's works closely with Minnesota Epilepsy Group, to provide comprehensive care for patients with epilepsy and uncontrollable seizures.
 This program provides the highest quality of care and outcomes and attracts patients nationally.
 Children's provides long term EEG monitoring and quality care of epilepsy patients on the neuroscience unit which features 10 beds with video-EEG monitoring.
 The facility features fully computerized recording systems with 24-hour attended monitoring by experienced EEG technical staff.

 - Neurology — The neurology physician specialists provide general neurology expertise and collaborate with subspecialists as needed to optimally manage complex neurological cases in both the inpatient and outpatient setting.
 Neurology treats medical illnesses of the brain, such as cerebral palsy, headaches, weakness, brain and spinal column tumors, new onset seizures and movement disorders, developmental regression, concussions, strokes, and other urgent medical conditions.